What happens to debt when you die?

 When someone dies with debt it should be paid off by their estate.
 The estate is everything that the person owned.
-It could be their home, car, savings and personal belongings.
+It could be their savings, or money made from selling their home, car or personal belongings.

 The type of debt that’s left behind will affect who’s responsible for it and when it should be paid off.